ripl3yy/ripleys-script-hub/README.md

   cd ripleys-easy-arch-script/
 ```

-Make the script executable
+Make the script executable (if installing drivers, replace script.sh with drivers.sh)

 ```bash
   sudo chmod u+x script.sh
 ```
-Run the script!
+Run the script! (if using the driver install script, replace script.sh with drivers.sh)

 ```bash
   ./script.sh